 The difference between a busy and productive manager

 Some managers feel that if they spend all their time micromanaging, reading reports, and goal tracking, they are valuable and get a lot done.
 After all, if you are working 12 hours a day, you must be good, right?
 Actually, there is a big difference between being busy at work and being productive.
 As Larry Kim, Founder of MobileMonkey says: “Busy people are hell-bent on fitting in more things into their day.
 Productive people cut their to-do list thoughtfully by 50 percent”.

 If you spend all your time handling your team, you will be busy but not productive.
 This is micromanaging at its worst.
 You will get stuck in fake work and endless meetings and become the weakest link in your team.
 This will bring down productivity and reduce moral for everyone.

-Use Weekdone to easily manage and track all the goals you and your team has.
-That will save you a lot of time and make it possible to always know what is going on in your team.
+👉 Try Weekdone to easily manage and track all the OKRs you and your team have.
+Saving a lot of time and making it possible to always know what is going on in your team.